 Deploying innovation to connect an area of outstanding natural beauty

 Porthcurno is such a scenic spot that any connectivity solution would have to consider the visual impact on the surrounding area.
 That’s where innovative technology comes in.

-completed a successful trial of the mini mast, achieving an industry first, I’m proud to say.
-This mast now provides customers with 4G mobile data speeds of more than 200 megabits per second (Mbps) in this historic part of the country, including Porthcurno
+Recently we completed a successful trial of the mini mast, achieving an industry first, I’m proud to say.
+This mast now provides customers with 4G mobile data speeds of more than 200 megabits per second (Mbps) in this historic part of the country, including Porthcurno beach.

 From telegraph cables to mini masts, Porthcurno’s role in communications history reminds us of the power of innovation to connect people.
 That’s all the more important in the digital age.
 People today expect to be able to connect with friends and family at all hours of the day, wherever they are.

 That’s especially true for Generation Z, those aged 13-22.
 They’re mobile-first – they check their phones every three minutes on average, and they use two to three times as much datacompared to the typical user.
 To cater to this always-on mindset, communications providers need to ensure that they’re building a robust, reliable network that can handle soaring data traffic.
 At Vodafone for instance, our network carried over 60% more data in the six months to September 2017 as compared to the year before, and almost 80% of that traffic was carried over 4G.